jpmorganchase/py-avro-schema/docs/tutorial.rst

 This defines a single type :class:`Ship` with 2 fields: ``name`` (some text) and ``year_launched`` (a number).

+The type hints are essential and used by **py-avro-schema** to generate the Avro schema!

 Generating the Avro schema
 --------------------------